-Another points option is to join the rewards programs offered by major airlines and hotel chains.
-I often travel for business, and because I tend to go to a few specific areas of the country, I am often on the same airline and staying in the same hotels.
+Another point option is to join the rewards programs offered by major airlines and hotel chains.
+I often travel for business, and because I tend to go to a few specific areas of the country, I am often on the same airline and stay in the same hotels.
 These points add up fairly quickly and easily offset some of our summer vacation costs.

 One fairly obvious suggestion is to find a way to take on a second job or a side hustle for extra money.
 If you are anything like me, the thought of more work sounds overwhelming.
 I just don’t have the time … but do I?

 If vacations are a priority in your family like they are in mine, maybe you should honestly assess how you are using your time.
 If you are spending hours in front of the TV or perusing social media (ahem—like spending hours and hours pinning vacation ideas on Pinterest), the truth is you DO have the time to make a few extra dollars instead.

 And, as you probably already know, there is a myriad of ways you can do that from the comfort of your home.
 Or, if you already work from home as your primary source of income, you may want to consider some part-time work outside of your home, like these 19 Flexible Ways to Make Money With Your Car or Five Types of On Demand Money Making Opportunities.

 Every year many of my family members (siblings of my husband, my parents, and close family friends) struggle over what to get each other for Christmas.
 We either agree not to exchange gifts at all, or we end up giving each other dinner gift cards.
 In fact, one year, my sister-in-law and I ended up buying each other the same dinner gift card!